All you need to know about the Philippines for digital nomads

 There seem to be more and more co-working spaces arriving in the Philippines each year.
 The bulk of them congregate in the capital, with the likes of Weremote (in the huge Metrowalk Commercial Complex) and Plug it (more centrally located on España Boulevard) leading the way.

-Unfortunately, the trend to shared office spaces catered to DNs hasn’t yet reached the islands.
+Unfortunately, the trend of shared office spaces catered to DNs hasn’t yet reached the islands.
 The growing community of remote workers and ex-pats based in Siargao is awaiting theirs with bated breath.
 The divers of El Nido have made several attempts, but nothing seems to have taken off on Palawan just yet.

 The Philippines isn’t huge on café culture.
 Of course, Metro Manila has all the roasteries and hip joints you could need.
-The focus of them is around historical Intramuros, the modern and clean Bonifacio Global City, and the gritty streets of Binondo (the city’s Chinatown).
+The focus of them is on historical Intramuros, the modern and clean Bonifacio Global City, and the gritty streets of Binondo (the city’s Chinatown).
 You also find great cafés in many of the main tourist regions, like Boracay and Cebu, but be aware that these often double as seafood kitchens or are specifically aimed at week-to-week visitors.
 They might not take too kindly to long sessions on the laptop, particularly during the high season!

 Surf camps & yoga camps